UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 ## Testing

 Tests for the project can be found in the tests file.
-Multiple functions, mimicking realistic actions in a lab, are tested and passed.
+Multiple functions are tested (and passed)!
 They include:
 - Adding a new (empty) box to the inventory
 - Adding samples to the box
-- Looking for samples of a given construct
+- Looking for specific samples of given properties
 - Removing a sample
+- Removing a box
+- Updating a box with new information
+- Turning a box into a TSV
+- Reading a TSV into a box

 ## Getting Started